dashincubator/dash-incubator-app/rules.md

 ### 2.3.5 Processing claims

-An Admin will process new claims, assessing them based on the rules for the type of output you’ve produced and whether the work completes the Task adequately as it was defined.
+All claims are processed by Admins.
+Claims are assessed based on the rules for the type of output produced, and whether the work completes the Task adequately as it was defined.

 If the Admin approves the claim, they’ll leave a [Claim Approved comment](#435-task-claims) on the Trello Card, otherwise they may discuss any issues directly on the card comments with you.
 Approved claims will be awarded usually within 7 days and will be listed in the [Claim Awards List](#).